SciML/SciMLDocs/docs/src/highlevels/interfaces.md

 ## CommonSolve.jl: The Common Definition of Solve

-[CommonSolve.jl](https://github.com/SciML/CommonSolve.jl) is the library that defines the `solve`, `solve!`, and `init` interfaces which are used throughout all of the SciML equation solvers.
-It's defined as an extremely lightweight library so that other ecosystems can build off of the same `solve` definition without clashing with SciML when both export.
+[CommonSolve.jl](https://github.com/SciML/CommonSolve.jl) is the library that defines the `solve`, `solve!`, and `init` interfaces which are used throughout all the SciML equation solvers.
+It's defined as an extremely lightweight library so that other ecosystems can build on the same `solve` definition without clashing with SciML when both export.

 ## Static.jl: A Shared Interface for Static Compile-Time Computation